 This Quarterly Report on Form 10-Q (this "Report") contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Forward-looking statements discuss matters that are not historical facts.
-Because they discuss future events or conditions, forward-looking statements may include words such as "anticipate," "believe," "estimate," "intend," "could," "should," "may," "seek," "plan," "might," "will," "expect," "predict," "project," "forecast," "potential," "continue," negatives thereof or similar expressions.
+Because they discuss future events or conditions, forward-looking statements may include words such as "anticipate," "believe," "estimate," "intend," "could," "should," "would," "may," "seek," "plan," "might," "will," "expect," "predict," "forecast," "potential," "continue," negatives thereof or similar expressions.
 These forward-looking statements are found at various places throughout this Report and include information concerning possible or assumed future results of Chromocell Therapeutics Corporation's ("Chromocell", the "Company", "our", "us" or "we") operations; business strategies; future cash flows; financing plans; plans and objectives of management; any other statements regarding future operations, future cash needs, business plans and future financial results, and any other statements that are not historical facts.

 From time to time, forward-looking statements also are included in our other periodic reports on Form 10-K, 10-Q and 8-K, in our press releases, in our presentations, on our website and in other materials released to the public.
 Any or all of the forward-looking statements included in this Report and in any other reports or public statements made by us are not guarantees of future performance and may turn out to be inaccurate.
 These forward-looking statements represent our intentions, plans, expectations, assumptions and beliefs about future events and are subject to risks, uncertainties and other factors, including risks related to market, economic and other conditions; our current liquidity position, the need to obtain additional financing to support ongoing operations, Chromocell's ability to continue as a going concern; Chromocell's ability to maintain the listing of its Common Stock on the NYSE American LLC (the "NYSE American"), Chromocell's ability to manage costs and execute on its operational and budget plans; and, Chromocell's ability to achieve its financial goals.
 Many of those factors are outside of our control and could cause actual results to differ materially from the results expressed or implied by those forward-looking statements.
-In light of these risks, uncertainties and assumptions, the events described in the forward-looking statements, which speak only as of the date of this Report.
-All subsequent written and oral forward-looking statements concerning other matters addressed in this Report.
+In light of these risks, uncertainties and assumptions, the events described in the forward-looking statements, which speak or implied of the date of this Report.
+All subsequent written and oral forward-looking statements concerning other matters addressed in this Report and attributable to us or any person acting on our behalf are expressly qualified in their entirety by the cautionary statements contained or referred to in this Report.